openebs-archive/openebs-docs/docs/FAQ.md

  - Replica 1: *pvc-ee171da3-07d5-11e8-a5be-42010a8001be-rep-86f8b8c758-hls6s*
  - Replica 2: *pvc-ee171da3-07d5-11e8-a5be-42010a8001be-rep-86f8b8c758-tr28f*

-(c) To check the location where the data is stored, get the details of the replica pod.
+* To check the location where the data is stored, get the details of the replica pod.
 For getting the details of Replica 1 above, use the `kubectl get pod -o yaml pvc-ee171da3-07d5-11e8-a5be-42010a8001be-rep-86f8b8c758-hls6s` command.
 Check the volumes section.

 ```
 volumes: